neopragma/provision-python-dev-ubuntu/README.md

-# provision-java-dev-ubuntu
+# provision-python-dev-ubuntu

-Provision an instance of Ubuntu Linux with software to be a Java development environment.
+Provision an instance of Ubuntu Linux with software to be a Python development environment.

 ## Steps

 The instructions assume you will provision a virtual machine with Ubuntu Linux.
-This has been tested with the following operating systems and virtualization products:

-* VMware Player 6.0.1 Linux 64-bit
-* VMware Player 6.0.2 Linux 64-bit
-* VMware Player 6.0.1 Windows 8.1 64-bit
-* VMware Player 6.0.2 Windows 8.1 64-bit
-* Oracle VirtualBox 4.3.14 Linux 64-bit

 ### Step 1 - Download Ubuntu iso